 Historic remodels in the Denver Metro area come in two primary flavors with several variations.
-The City of Denver has many historic districts.
-In these districts any modifications to the external appearance of an existing structure and/or new construction must go through a mandatory review process with the Landmarks Commission.
-There are often relatively new homes (less than 50 years old) in these historic districts.
+In Denver’s historic districts, the design for any modifications to the exterior of an existing structure must pass a mandatory review by the Landmarks Commission.
+This applies to ALL homes, whether they are considered historic (Category 1) or not (Category 2).
 Hence, historic remodeling also involves homes that most people would not consider historic structures.
 Remodeling of these newer homes is similar to remodeling of newer homes in any location.